franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 It's worth mentioning that instructions will not necessarily use all of these five stages.
 Pipelining executes different stages for different instructions in the same cycle.
 For example, after the first instruction completes the **F** stage, the second instruction executes its **F** stage at the same time as the first instruction executes its **D** stage.

 Although this technique seems simple, it also raises problems: data hazards and control hazards can exist.
-A straightforward way to deal with hazards is to add `NOP` instructions between the "useful" ones, which can reduce performance.
+A straightforward way to deal with hazards is to **add `NOP` instructions between the "useful" ones**, which can reduce performance.
 A more advanced method is to introduce a Hazard Unit to implement **Forwarding**, **Stall**, and **Flush**.

 The following diagram (modified based on [H&H Digital Design and Computer Architecture, RISC-V Edition: RISC-V Edition](https://www.sciencedirect.com/book/9780128200643/digital-design-and-computer-architecture)) illustrates the Pipelined Processor design with a Hazard Unit, as implemented in our project.